MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365.md

 # Multi-Geo Capabilities in OneDrive and SharePoint Online

-Multi-Geo Capabilities in OneDrive and SharePoint Online enables control the country or region where shared resources like SharePoint team sites and Office 365 Group mailboxes are stored at rest.
+Multi-Geo capabilities in OneDrive and SharePoint Online enables control of the country or region where shared resources like SharePoint team sites and Office 365 Group mailboxes are stored at rest.

-Each user
+Each user, Group mailbox, and SharePoint site has a Preferred Data Location (PDL) which denotes the geo location where related data is to be stored.
+Users' personal data (Exchange mailbox and OneDrive) along with any Office 365 Groups or SharePoint sites that they create can be stored in the specified geo location to meet data residency requirements.

 ## Managing the multi-geo environment